lipetsk-digital/HomeLibraryAI/README.md

 - `wait_for_brief_photo` - waiting for user to send a photo of the annotation page
 - `wait_reaction_on_brief` =  waiting for user's reaction of extracted book information

+## Telegram bot's commands and handlers

+There are 5 global bot's commands, whitch can be executate from any bot state.
+You don't need to ask `@BotFather` add these commands to main menu button.
+They added automaticaly by the bot itself:
+- `add` - Add book
+- `find` - Search
+- `edit` - Edit book
+- `cat` - Cathegories
+- `export` - Export
+- `lang` - Language

+Also bot process `/start` command - for the first run of each user.

 ## User's data accumulating and stored for each bot's session

 Common data: